brian-quiroz/EECS-168-SI-Final-Review-Session-Solution/README.md

 <br/>
 The solutions to the Code Tracing problems are available under the "CodeTracing" folder.
 These are also available in the solutions PDF.
 <br/>
-A Word and PDF version of both the questions themselves and solutions to all the problems except code writing are available under the "PracticeProblemsAndSolutions" folder.
+A PDF version of both the questions themselves and solutions to all the problems except code writing are available under the "PracticeProblemsAndSolutions" folder.
 <br/>
 Feel free to clone/fork/copy/reuse the repository if you wish to.
 <br/>